clevertree/audio-source/README.md

 # Coming soon: Audio Source Music Communities <a name="community"></a>
 ### [SNESology Music Community](https://snesology.net)
-Listen to and Publish Remixes (of copyrighted music)
+Listen to and publish remixes and arrangements (of copyrighted music)

 ### [AudioSource Music Community](https://audiosource.io)
-Listen to, Publish, and Sell Original Music
+Listen to, publish, and sell original music